Sharing is caring!

 What does a citronella candle do?

 Make note, if you buy “citronella-scented” candles or fragrances, they will not work!
 The effectiveness comes from using real citronella essential oil.
-I recommend purchasing high-quality essential oils from either Plant Therapy or Aura Cacia.
+I recommend purchasing high-quality essential oils from either Young Living, Plant Therapy, or Aura Cacia.
+(Avoid those sold at home decor stores because they aren’t the real thing.)

 What kind of wax is used for tea lights?